cxncur/hyprland/README.md

-# My Own Hyprland Dot Files
+# My Own Hyprland Dot Files For CachyOS

 Welcome to my Hyprland dot files this repository contains my configuration files for a sleek, modern, and functional Hyprland desktop environment with a Wlogout power menu, a custom Rofi app launcher, and a semi-transparent Kitty terminal.